Zete0/Guides/December Mentorship Drive Application.md

 ### How Do I Become a Mentor?
 - Right now, we are actively looking for more people for the mentorship program
 - To apply, please review [replay link] this replay and submit it to [submission location] by [end date]
-- Mentors must also fill these requirements:
+- Prospective Mentors must also fill these requirements:

   **1)** Be a Member of the BAR Community for 6+ Months